 At the present moment, I am really interested in a career in non-governmental organizations.
 I believe that the integration of theoretical knowledge and hands-on practice in the three fields will allow me to understand the dynamics of these relationships to become an agent of change.
 I would love to set up my own NGO to promote efficient internal processes and do all I can to improve the living conditions of people in need.
 This is one thing all PLE students have in common: we want to make real, meaningful changes in our globalized world.

 Why study it at IE University?
 Although other universities offer similar programs, IE University guarantees a sure path to success.
-The program is backed by the prestigious and internationally recognized IE Law School, IE Business School and IE School of International Relations, which have combined their expertise in order to conceive the perfect integration between the three fields.
+The program is backed by the prestigious and internationally recognized IE Law School, IE Business School and IE School of Global and Public Affairs, which have combined their expertise in order to conceive the perfect integration between the three fields.
 Moreover, the program enables students to specialize in one of the three areas in the fourth year of study (choosing a concentration in law means that the degree will consist of 5 years instead of 4).
 In addition to complementary training in seminars, labs, internships and other extracurricular activities, upon graduation each student will have a unique and personalized curriculum that will lead to success in the professional world.

 In today’s world, it has become increasingly necessary for us to assume a variety of perspectives to understand our environment.
 Without knowledge of laws, for instance, a global policy-maker is at a disadvantage, since they will encounter many issues and challenges that require a background in legal knowledge throughout their career.
 To stand out in the current job market, we need something that makes us unique.
 For me, that something is the PLE program at IE University.